lh3/lh3.github.com/_posts/2018-11-12-seqtk-code-walkthrough.md

 The [parser][kseqread] parses FASTA and FASTQ at the same time.
 It [looks for][L183] '@' or '&gt;' when necessary, and then [reads][L188] name and comment.
-To read sequences, the parser first [reads the first character][L194] on a line.
+To read sequence, the parser first [reads the first character][L194] on a line.
 If the character is '+' or indicates a FASTA/Q header, the parser stops; if not, it [reads the rest of line][L197] into the sequence buffer.
 If the parser stops at a FASTA/Q header, it returns the sequence as a FASTA